Comment by losvedir

 There is the presence of ASU.
 The ASU president had been hired a while back to implement a very different kind of university system focused on broadening (not gate keeping) higher education and building up innovation.
 This includes both improving graduation rates in the traditional tracks and expanding non-traditional educational tracks.
 I don’t know if all those were considered by TSMC; they like hiring engineers straight out of college and training them in their methods.

-derektank 4 days ago
+derektank a year ago

 Phoenix the city is limited by its existing water rights but the geographical area isn't really that constrained; water rights are just held by private parties, particulaly farmers. ~70% of all water used in the state is used in agriculture.
 Industrial and residential consumers simply have to purchase those rights if they want to continue to expand in the area and chip making is a high value add industry.

-• azemetre 4 days ago
+• azemetre a year ago

 Is there any historical reason why farming is a big industry in a state associated with deserts?
 Did manufacturing never take root there until after WW2 when air conditioning became more affordable?

-• hosh 4 days ago
+• hosh a year ago

 Before Phoenix the city was founded, there was a canal built by the indigenous people who live there in the lower Sonoran.